 Public transport access includes 52 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.

-From an investment perspective, Stirling offers a gross rental yield of 3.9%, rated as moderate yield.
+On the investment side, The gross rental yield works out to roughly 4.3%, which reads as moderate yield.
 Property prices are near the state median ($1.0M/$951K).
 The price-to-income ratio of 9.0x is considered moderate.
 House prices have moved +19.3% year-on-year.
+Population growth of +1.6% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.